uport-project/uport-transports/docs/reference/index.md

 <dd><p>Given a length, returns a random string of that length</p>
 </dd>
 <dt><a href="#decryptResponse">decryptResponse(encrypted, secretKey)</a> ⇒ <code>Promise.&lt;Object, Error&gt;</code></dt>
 <dd><p>Decrypts a response from a promise.
-This is meant to be used to wrap the response from Chasqui or other transport</p>
+This is intended to be used to wrap the response from Chasqui or other transport</p>
 </dd>
 <dt><a href="#URIHandlerSend">URIHandlerSend(uriHandler, [config], message)</a> ⇒ <code>function</code> | <code>Promise.&lt;Object, Error&gt;</code></dt>
 <dd><p>A general Chasqui Transport.
 Allows you to configure the transport with any uriHandler for the request,
  while the response will always be returned through Chasqui.
-Chasqui is a simple messaging server that allows responses to be relayed from a uPort client to the original callee.</p>
+Chasqui is a simple messaging server that allows responses to be relayed from a uport client to the original callee.</p>
 </dd>
 <dt><a href="#poll">poll(url, [pollingInterval], [cancelled])</a> ⇒ <code>Promise.&lt;Object, Error&gt;</code></dt>
 <dd><p>A polling function specifically for polling Chasqui.</p>
 </dd>
 <dt><a href="#poll">poll(url, messageParse, errorParse, [pollingInterval], [cancelled])</a> ⇒ <code>Promise.&lt;Object, Error&gt;</code></dt>
 <dd><p>A general polling function.
-Polls a given URL and parse message according to given parsing functions, promise resolves on response or error.</p>
+Polls a given url and parse message according to given parsing functions, promise resolves on response or error.</p>
 </dd>
 <dt><a href="#send">send(token, pubEncKey, [pushServiceUrl], message, [opts])</a> ⇒ <code>function</code> | <code>Promise.&lt;Object, Error&gt;</code></dt>
 <dd><p>A push notification transport for pushing requests to the uPort mobile client of a specific user